 Nobody is born knowing how to do case interviews.
 It is very much an acquired skill.

-My youngest daughter is one year old, and despite what is hopefully good DNA, she does not know how to do a case interview!
+My youngest daughter is only a few years old, and despite what is hopefully good DNA, she does not know how to do a case interview!

 The two other aspects of your story that I'd like to emphasize are: